Sway Calloway: Television

 In 2000, Sway was approached by MTV to join the network as a correspondent, becoming a regular reporter for its music video shows and news specials, including Total Request Live and the hip-hop music video show Direct Effect.
-Because MTV's studios are based in New York City, King Tech and The Wake Up Show went along with Sway in his move.
-Sway's prominence on MTV made the radio show even more popular than it was before.
-This inevitably led to a TV version of the show on MTV running briefly in January 2004.
-Sway and Tech also have a popular series of mixtapes that feature freestyles performed on the show.
-Sway recorded the voice introduction for the Super Bowl XXXVIII halftime show.
+Because MTV's studios are based in New York City, King Tech and The Wake Up Show, which had originated in the San Francisco Bay Area on KMEL before moving to Los Angeles went along with Sway in his move.
+Sway's prominence on MTV led to a brief TV version of the show on the network in January 2004.
+During this period, Sway also served as a key correspondent for MTV's "Choose or Lose" and "Power of '12" political campaigns, interviewing high-profile figures including Hillary Clinton, John McCain, and Barack Obama.